-- Dry foods and alcohol can cause hiccups in multiple ways.
+Dry foods and alcohol can cause hiccups in multiple ways.
 If your symptoms last longer than 2 days, you may need medical attention.

 Fractions of a second later, the flap that closes off your airway to prevent food getting in your lungs (the epiglottis) slams shut.
 The rapid closure makes the characteristic sound of a hiccup.